Carla Sunberg: Awards and honors

 On June 22, 1999, Sunberg and her husband Charles were both awarded a Distinguished Service Award by the Michigan District of the Church of the Nazarene.

 In 2008 Sunberg was recognized as Alumna of the Year by her alma mater, MidAmerica Nazarene University (MNU).

 On May 5, 2012, Sunberg and her husband Charles H. "Chuck" Sunberg were both awarded honorary Doctor of Divinity degrees from Olivet Nazarene University during its 99th Commencement ceremony.
 Citing their exemplary professional achievement, Christian influence and dedicated service to the Lord, the Church of the Nazarene, Olivet and their family, Dr. Gregg Chenoweth, vice president of academic affairs, stated: "The Sunbergs are wedded not only in marriage, but in ministry.
 They have distinguished themselves as gifted ministers for more than 20 years.
 They began a work from scratch in the former Soviet Union, a region double the land mass of the United States.
 After planting the Moscow Church of the Nazarene, they planted 50 churches in Ukraine, Armenia, Kazakhstan and other fledgling states."

 Personal life

 On July 30, 1983, Sunberg married Charles Halston "Chuck" Sunberg (born April 6, 1956), the oldest son of Nazarene pastor William John Sunberg (born May 9, 1930, in Butler, Pennsylvania; died February 27, 1999, in Hutchinson, Kansas) and Thelma Gladys Roberts Sunberg (born February 3, 1932, in Pasadena, California; died August 1, 2007, in Quincy, Massachusetts); Chuck is a graduate of Olivet Nazarene University (1978), who also earned a Master of Divinity degree from Nazarene Theological Seminary.
-They have two daughters, Christa "Christy" Nicole Sunberg Maciver, and Cara Dawn Shonamon.
+They have two children, Christa "Christy" Nicole Sunberg Maciver, and Cara Dawn Shonamon.